 Using the palette knife, I gently folded the pigment into the binder, mixing as much as I could before adding more binder incrementally until all of the pigment was incorporated and the mixture had a yoghurt-like consistency.
 The amount of binder needed varies greatly depending on the pigment used, as some pigments are more ‘thirsty’ than others.

-With a glass muller, I slowly ground the pigment/binder mixture in a circular motion, spreading it across the glass palette in a thin layer in order to grind the pigment as finely as possible.
-At this point, if the paint is too stiff to mill smoothly, more of the binding mixture should be added.
+With a glass muller, I slowly ground the pigment/binder mixture in a circular motion, spreading it across the glass palette in a thin layer in order to mull the pigment as finely as possible.
+At this point, if the paint is too stiff to mull smoothly, more of the binding mixture should be added.

 - If the paint is very shiny or cracks when you bend the paper, there is too much gum Arabic in the mixture and more pigment should be added.

-After around 30 minutes of milling, I was happy with the result.
-My first tests were a little chalky and very granulating, but as it was milled more and more, the Cobalt Cerulean Blue developed a slightly greener hue and had more clarity.
+After around 30 minutes of mulling, I was happy with the result.
+My first tests were a little chalky and very granulating, but as it was mulled more and more, the Cobalt Cerulean Blue developed a slightly greener hue and had more clarity.
 Using a palette knife, I scraped the watercolour paint from the glass palette, and dispensed it into a full pan.

 For larger volumes of paint, watercolour can be stored in a tube.
 To find out more about filling paint tubes, read our blog post on the subject.
 It focusses on oil paint, but the same principle applies and we stock 14ml empty aluminium tubes which are a good size for watercolour.